Max capacity: 128 passengers

 The ship, designed with a stainless steel ice belt hull 5 metres (18ft) wide, breaks through ice up to 2.5 metres (9.2ft) thick.
 She is driven by two nuclear reactors that produce an incredible 75,000 horsepower.
 In open water, top speed can be as much as 21.4 knots.
 The onboard helicopter is essential for ice navigation and reconnaissance.
 It is also used for passenger excursions to otherwise inaccessible areas.

 Public areas include an Aft Saloon and Forward Lounge in addition the dining room, bar and polar library.
 The Aft Saloon converts from a presentation room during the day to a place to dance and socialise in the evening with fellow passengers.
 For relaxing, there is an indoor swimming pool, exercise room with windows and two saunas.
-There is also an onboard shop and massage services, as well as a small infirmary.
+There is also an onboard shop and a small infirmary.